 11. With regard to the residential caravans, a supply of pure and wholesome water complying with the Water Supply (Water Quality) Regulations 2000, or where applicable the Private Water Supply (Scotland) Regulations 2006, shall be provided and shall be connected to all washing and sanitary facilities within the residential caravans as soon as is practicable to the satisfaction of the Planning Authority.
-Adequate precautions shall be taken (or cause to be taken) to protect all service water pipes between the connection to the water main and fittings within the caravans, all to the satisfaction of the Planning Authority
+Adequate precautions shall be taken (or cause to be taken) to protect all service water pipes between the connection to the water main and fittings within the caravans, all to the satisfaction of the Planning Authority.

 Subject to formal enforcement action.
 Breach of Condition Notice served by the Planning Authority on 9 April 2014.
 The compliance period in the notice stipulated 9 months, this date has now passed.
-Further enforcement action is held pending the satisfaction of Condition 17.
-Simlarly with condition 11 in repsct of the potential for a mains water supply.
+The residents have applied for mains water connection to the site.
 There have been no complaints to Environmental Health with regards to this condition to date.
+As with condition 10, this has been the subject of positive discussion between the Planning Authority and Scottish Water.
+As with condition 10 above there is a confidence that this can be resolved.